trax-project/moodle-trax-logs/doc/lti.md

 - `resource_link_id`: the Moodle internal ID of the LTI module,
 - `context_id`: the Moodle internal ID of the embedding course.

-The question is: **how does the LTI activity know how to transform these ID into well structured xAPI data?**
+The question is: **how does the LTI activity transform this information into well structured xAPI data?**

 ## xAPI Identification Services